 Most people understand that a will takes care of divvying up money and property after someone dies.
-But what other basic estate planning documents exist?
+But there’s a misconception that this is all Estate Planning Attorneys will do for you.
+This isn’t the case at all so, what other basic estate planning documents exist?
 What difference exists between a Will and a Living Will?
 When and Why might a trust present a better option?
 Some simple definitions should clarify what purpose basic estate planning documents serve.
+There are different ways to maintain your documents when planning your estate.
+Since some of your documents will be paper documents you may want to look into digitizing your paperwork using software – from somewhere like http://www.filecenterdms.com – for easy transfer, signing and distribution to those who may need to interact with those documents.
+With estate planning documents being as important as they are, you may want to find an ediscovery company that could help you to keep your legal documents in check.

 A will speaks at the moment of death, directing who will get property.
 As long as a person possesses ‘sound mind’ they may execute a will, stating who should receive money, real estate, personal items and anything else of value in which the person making the will has an interest.